Learning From Your Mistakes – Why Credit Card Fees Aren’t the Same as Stocks

 This habit lasted for a couple of months until two things happened: 1) my Mom made fun of me for having a pile of unopened mail – this would provide her with ammunition for ridicule for years, and 2) I got late fees on credit card bills because I was late in paying them.

 Scorn from your mother is one thing.
 Shelling out additional money to Visa is another matter entirely.

 Learning From Our Financial Mistakes

 Two papers outline how people learn from their financial mistakes.
-Sumit Agrawal et al from Harvard describe how negative feedback from credit card fees, like the ones which spurred me back into a responsible adult life of opening up my mail on a somewhat regular basis, teach people not to make the same mistakes.
+Sumit Agrawal et al from Harvard describe how negative feedback from credit card fees, like the ones that spurred me back into a responsible adult life of opening up my mail on a somewhat regular basis, teach people not to make the same mistakes.
 In their study, fees fell by about 75% in the first four years that people held their credit cards.

 Meanwhile, Steffen Meyer et al from Goethe University in Frankfurt studied investor behavior to determine if investors performed better as they got more experience.
 In this study, the benefit of investor experience was mixed.
 Investors learned to reduce the frequency of trading, but they still did not appropriately diversify, and they were prone to suffer from the disposition effect – selling winning stocks too quickly and holding on too long to losing stocks.